Yep, we're going there.

 With the foundation stones in place, we can now turn our focus to the specifics.
 Self-experimentation is strongly encouraged here.
 Remember, every body has unique needs and preferences.

 - Fluids.
 Given ~ 60% of our body is water, it makes sense to start here.
 Clean drinking water should be our first choice — though tea and coffee can be healthy alternatives — with an aim for six to eight glasses every day.
-Alcohol isn't included, and we should keep our consumption moderate (up to one drink daily for women, up to two daily for men).
+We should keep our alcohol consumption moderate (up to one drink daily for women, up to two daily for men).

 - Fats.
 Fats have been made unnecessarily complicated.
 If we're adhering to the above and eating "real foods" (i.e. foods nature made, not a scientist), we won't need to stress — fats are an essential macronutrient.
 Embrace a serving of nuts, seeds, avocados, olives, or oily fish (e.g. salmon or mackerel) at every meal.

 - Protein.
 The body's main building block is another vital macronutrient to include in every meal.
 Nuts, seeds, legumes, fish, meat, and meat alternatives all hit the spot, as can dairy and dairy alternatives.
 The less human interference our protein has had, the better.

 - Carbohydrates: The final macronutrient.
 When it comes to starchy carbs (e.g. rice, bread, pasta etc.), we want to be choosing those with the highest fibre content (think brown rice, wholegrain bread, wholewheat pasta).
 Fruit and veg also count towards our carb total and, ideally, we want to be hitting at least five servings of these dudes per day.